mkardous-silabs/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

 # Running the Matter Demo over Wi-fi

+## Flashing Images/Binaries

-## Flashing images/binaries on MG12, MG24 platform using Ozone, Simplicity Studio or Simplicity Commander.
+The following applies to either the EFR32MG12 or EFR32MG24 platforms using Ozone, Simplicity Studio, or Simplicity Commander.

 > Note: If you are coming from Simplicity Studio, you may have already installed
 > the demo image in Simplicity Studio, in which case you can skip to the